MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 ## Update Port Numbers

-You can update the ports numbers for the web node, compute node, or Rserve.
+You can update the ports numbers for the web node, compute node, or [`deployr-rserve`](https://github.com/Microsoft/deployr-rserve)(a forked version of RServe).

 **To update the port values:**